balena-io/docs/pages/runtime/resin-base-images.md

 # Resin Images Wiki

-This page contains all the information about the image maintained on the Resin.io docker hub registry.
+This page contains all the information about the images maintained on the Resin.io docker hub registry.

 ## <a name="image-tree"></a>Resin Image Trees